pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 pgRouting function ``pgr_connectedComponents`` is used to complete this task.
 A sub-query is created to find out all the connected components.
-After that, the ``component`` column is updated using the results obtained from the subquery.
+After that, the ``component`` column is updated using the results obtained from the sub-query.
 This helps in storing the component id in the ``waterways_ways_vertices_pgr`` table.
-Next query uses this output and stores the component id in the the waterways_ways (edges) table.
+Next query uses this output and stores the component id in the  waterways_ways (edges) table.

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql